Robot Pick Calibration#

 3 |

-In the Insert Robot Coordinates box, enter the coordinates saved during model creation:
+In the Insert Robot Coordinates box, enter the coordinates saved when creating the model:

 Danger Use the coordinates saved during model setup.
-Without these coordinates, calibration will be wrong.
+Without these coordinates, the calibration will be incorrect!
+The coordinates must be entered with the utmost precision:

 4 |